The Man That Corrupted Hadleyburg: Plot summary

 The residents beam with pride as stories of the sack and Hadleyburg's honesty spread throughout the nation, but the mood soon changes.
-Initially reluctant to give into the temptation of the gold, soon even the most upstanding citizens are trying to guess the remark.
+Initially reluctant to give in to the temptation of the gold, soon even the most upstanding citizens are trying to guess the remark.

-Edward and Mary, one of the town's 19 model couples, receive a letter from a stranger revealing the remark: "You are far from being a bad man: go, and reform."
+Edward and Mary, one of the town's nineteen model couples, receive a letter from a stranger revealing the remark: "You are far from being a bad man: go, and reform."
 Mary is ecstatic that they will be able to claim the gold.
-Unbeknownst to one another, all 19 couples have received identical letters.
+Unbeknownst to one another, all nineteen couples have received identical letters.
 They submit their claims to Burgess and begin to recklessly purchase things on credit in anticipation of their future wealth.